UMBC-EEHPC/AIdeckTestbed/Documentation/Pitfalls.md

 ## PMSIS API Heap Allocation

 For real time applications, you generally shouldn't ever allocate or free memory using a standard heap allocator during program execution except during program startup and shutdown.
 However, when you do allocate memory, be extremely careful that you free any allocations you make in LIFO order.
 If you don't, the PMSIS heap allocator will lose track of its free space and likely cause an allocation failure next time you try making an allocation.
-So as an example, if you allocate 3 objects, but then you free the second object before freeing the other objects, your next allocation will likely fail.
+As an example, if you allocate 3 objects, but then you free the second object before freeing the other objects, your next allocation will likely fail.
 ![](InlineImages/pmsis_heap_allocator.png)
 *In this example, various objects were allocated but then freed out of the order they were allocated in, as you can see, the PMSIS API's heap allocator essentially "forgot" it had hundreds of kilobytes free*